 Grade Literacy Math Social Studies Science

-Kindergarter 1
+Kindergarten

 1st

-2nd Alabama Curriculum Standards &
+2nd

-3rd STEP Assessment "Bottom Lines"
+3rd Alabama Curriculum Standards & STEP Assessment "Bottom Lines"

-4th Alabama Curriculum Alabama Curriculum m
+4th 5th Alabama Curriculum Standards Alabama Curriculum Standards

-5th Standards Standards

 6th

 7th Alabama Curriculum Standards

 8th

 Long-Term Academic Achievement Goals

 Freedom Prep's academic achievement goals are inspired by a deep belief in the potential of our students to excel academically at the same level as their most privileged peers.
 We also acknowledge our students' average academic starting point is multiple years below grade level, and so we know they will have additional rigors on their academic journey.
 Our academic goals take into account both of these realities - our students can excel academically at the same levels as the most privileged children in America, even though their average academic starting point is multiple years below grade level.